gumaerc-testorg/4.111-spring-2014/content/pages/readings.md

 ### Films and Links

-Bauhaus: The Face of the 20th Century.
+Bauhaus: The Face of the 20{{< sup "th" >}} Century.
 Directed by Frank Whitford.
 Black and White/ color, 55 min.
 DVD.
 1994.
 Films for the Humanities & Sciences, 2004.

 _The Films of Charles and Ray Eames_.
 Directed by Charles and Ray Eames.
 1972.
 Image Entertainment, 2005.